When Saint Honoré announced to his nurse that he wanted to become a priest, she was making bread.

-His fame spread so much throughout Paris that the people of Picardy built him a church.
+So much so that his fame spread throughout Paris that the people of Picardy built him a church.

-Meanwhile, in 1202 a Parisian baker offered 9 acres of land to build a chapel in his honor.
+Meanwhile, in 1202 a Parisian baker offered 9 acres of land to build a chapel in his honour.

 In fact and as a result, the Rue and Faubourg Saint Honoré have become famous all over the world, as has the pastry shop of the same name.

-Invented in 1847 by a young confectioner from Chiboust pastry shops, the cake was initially a large brioche stuffed with cream confectioner.
+Invented in 1847 by a young confectioner from the Chiboust pastry shops, the cake was initially a large brioche filled with custard.

-The cake consists of a base of puff pastry, bread pastry or broken pastry, surrounded by a string of "petite choux", filled with vanilla cream and caramelized.
+The cake consists of a base of puff pastry, bread dough or shortcrust pastry, surrounded by a string of "petite choux pastries", filled with vanilla cream and caramelised.

-It is finalized by filling the center with Chiboust cream or Chantilly and mounted in the shape of a crown in honor of Saint Honoré.
+It is finished by filling the centre with Chiboust cream or Chantilly and assembled in the shape of a crown, in honour of Saint Honoré.

 In the 15th century, the first bakers' brotherhood was established in Paris, in the church bearing his name.

-Saint Honoré not only designates the name of a cake.
+Saint Honoré is not only the name of a cake.

 He is the patron saint of bakers and confectioners!